Sir Ed Word’s Amazon profile

 Child: “I know the difrinz!
 Heaven is where you have lots of love and fun, and hell is where everybody just stays serious.”

-I suddenly became aware of the renewed lightness of my body.
+On my way home today from my twenty-first pilgrimage in India, I suddenly became aware of the renewed lightness of my body.
 Not that I had lost physical weight on the journey, but it was clear that I had left behind heavy, invisible waste which has been replaced with a light, soft breeze of Vibrations.
 It never fails to amaze me how that country, known by some as the Kundalini of the Earth, emits this subtle, enlightening Force.
 And it’s not just the refreshing change of pace that a vacation brings.
 I’ve traveled a great deal and found, as have many others, that this part of our planet, including the Himalayas,

 is apparently the only place that has this divine quality to this intense degree.